 Gas cooktops are very safe, whether you use yours on a kitchen island, counter, or wall oven.
 However, it's important to make sure yours is installed properly, so it doesn't become a hazard.
 After your model arrives, call a professional to hook up the necessary gas line and complete the installation process.
 In some cases, you can have a professional deliver and install your cooktop all at once, depending on the retailer you purchase the cooktop from.

 Gas cooktops don't usually need to be vented.
 However, it's important to check with your user manual and your building's protocols if you live in an apartment, condo, or rented space.
 Your space may have its own requirements.
 Whether or not you vent your unit to the outdoors, it's always a good idea to add a range hood over your cooktop that'll help filter out any fumes or smoke the cooktop may produce.
 To find out more about this, see our guide on how to install a range hood.

 Do gas cooktops need electricity?

 Gas cooktops need a little bit of electricity in order to light the burners.
 While they don't use as much electricity as an electric or induction cooktop, they do still need to be hooked up to a power source to ignite a flame.
 Not to mention, electricity can power any indicator lights on the cooktop that alert you when a burner is turned on.

 Why Trust The Spruce?

-This article was written and updated by Marisa Casciano, who is the large appliance expert for The Spruce.
-Throughout her career, she's researched the ins and outs of air purifiers, dishwashers, cooktops, and more in the home and lifestyle space.
-She's an avid cook, who loves the precise and thoughtful nature of her gas cooktop.
+Marisa Casciano is the senior commerce editor for appliances, cleaning, and organization for The Spruce.
+She's researched and tested the ins and outs of air purifiers, dishwashers, cooktops, and more in the home and lifestyle space.
+For this piece, she thoroughly researched cooktops from a variety of brands, considering verified customer reviews, features, size, safety, and power when selecting our top picks.
+She's an avid cook, who loves the precise nature of her gas cooktop.